rusandris/StateTransitionNetworks.jl/README.md

 entropy, lyapunov = walk_statistics(ensemble, stn_p, N_steps)
 ```

-### Generating figures: parameter dependence of the network measures
 Calculate the network measures for different parameters (dynamics) of the Henon map:

 ```julia